 Beware of Sneaker Waves

 They’re called sneaker waves because they appear without warning, often surging high up on the beach with deadly force, and are impossible to predict.
-Sneaker waves can often carry a large amount of sand that saturate your clothes and weigh you done.
+Sneaker waves can often carry a large amount of sand that saturate your clothes and weigh you down.
 In order to stay safe, never turn your back on the ocean.

 Watch Those Logs

 It only takes four inches of water to lift a five-ton log.
 The ocean is strong enough to pick up the biggest logs and plop them down right on top of you.
 For your safety, if you see a log on the surf or sand, stay off of it.

 Rip currents are strong currents of water that have been known to swiftly sweep away unwary beachcombers and waders off their feet.
 They may appear as dark, choppy water.
 Anytime you see foam or debris floating out to sea, chances are you have found a rip current.
 In such a case, it is best to avoid the area altogether.
 In order to play it safe, parents should keep their children close when playing in the ocean.
 If you find yourself caught in a rip current, do not panic.
 Swim parallel to the beach until you are out of the current, and then head for dry land.